 1. This Convention shall be ratified and the instruments of ratification shall be exchanged at Tokyo as soon as possible.

-2. This Convention shall enter into force on the thirtieth day after the date of the exchange of instruments of ratification and shall have effect as regards income for any taxable year beginning on or after the first day of January of the calendar year next following that in which this Convention enters into force.
+2. This Convention shall enter into force on the thirtieth day after the date of the exchange of instruments of ratification and shall have effect: